Ali Larijani

+Larijani filed for candidacy in the 2024 presidential election, but was ultimately disqualified.
+He previously ran in 2005, but finished in 6th place, and was also disqualified from running in 2021.

 Larijani was the Secretary of the Supreme National Security Council from 15 August 2005 to 20 October 2007, appointed to the position by President Mahmoud Ahmadinejad, replacing Hassan Rouhani.
-Acceptance of Larijani's resignation from the secretary position was announced on 20 October 2007 by Gholam-Hossein Elham, the Iranian government's spokesman, mentioning that his previous resignations were turned down by President Ahmadinejad.
+Acceptance of Larijani's resignation from the secretary position was announced on 20 October 2007 by Gholam-Hossein Elham, the Iranian government's spokesman, mentioning that President Ahmadinejad turned down his previous resignations.

 Larijani was one of the two representatives of the Supreme Leader of the Islamic Revolution Ali Khamenei to the council, the other being Hassan Rouhani.
 In his post as secretary, he effectively functioned as the top negotiator on issues of national security, including Iran's nuclear program.
-He is also the current member of Supreme Council of the Cultural Revolution.
+He is also currently a member of Supreme Council of the Cultural Revolution.

 Early life

-Ali Larijani was born in Najaf to Iranian parents.
-He hails from a religious family based in Amol in the province of Mazandaran.
+Ali Larijani was born in Najaf, Iraq to Iranian Persian parents.
+He hails from a religious Shia gentry family based in Amol in the province of Mazandaran.
 His father was a leading cleric, Ayatollah Mirza Hashem Amoli.
-His parents moved to Najaf in 1931 due to pressure of then ruler Reza Shah, but returned to Iran in 1961.
+His parents moved to Najaf in 1931 due to pressure of the ruler Reza Shah, but returned to Iran in 1961.